 Yes, Guinness has been 100% vegan since 2018.
 You can see it confirmed on their website in the FAQs here.

-You can use any other dark stout but there is no other alternative.
-The stout's carbonation, richness, and acidity is essential for the recipe to work properly.
+You can use any other dark stout, but there is no other alternative.
+The stout's carbonation, richness, and acidity are essential for the recipe to work properly.

 Yes.
 Double the cake recipe to make 2 x 9-inch sponge cakes.
-There should be just enough frosting to sandwich it together and cover the top with a thinnish layer, without increasing it.
+You will need to double the frosting as well if you want to frost the top and sides.

-Pretty much all sugar is vegan in Canada.
-The 2 major producers Redpath and Rogers do not use bone char.
+All organic sugar is vegan, and pretty much all sugar, organic or not, is vegan in Canada.
+I have personally contacted the 2 major Canadian sugar producers, Redpath and Rogers, and they have confirmed that bone char is not used in any of their facilities.
 Sugar in the UK and Europe is also vegan.
-In the USA a lot of sugar brands are not vegan.
-However, all organic sugar there is vegan, as are popular brands such as Wholesome Sweeteners, Florida Crystals, Billingtons, Now Foods, Sugar In The Raw, Kirkland Organic Sugar, Trader Joe's Organic Sugar, Rapunzel, Imperial, and Diamond Crystal.
+The USA is the only place where sugar is not always vegan.
+However, in the USA it is still easy to find sugar that is vegan.
+All organic sugar is, as well as popular brands such as Wholesome Sweeteners, Florida Crystals, Billingtons, Now Foods, Sugar In The Raw, Kirkland Organic Sugar, Trader Joe's Organic Sugar, Rapunzel, Imperial, and Diamond Crystal.

 Recipe